rerobots/docs/pages/intro.md

 add-on features like VNC should work in their specific case.
 In practice, this is not a problem because the users and owners of devices through hardshare are typically trusted.

-In rerobots, devices shared through hardshare are always given the workspace type [user_provided](/workspaces/user_provided).
-Every workspace with type other than `user_provided` is maintained professionally by rerobots, e.g., [fixed_misty2](/workspaces/fixed_misty2).
+Devices shared through hardshare are initially given the workspace type [user_provided](/workspaces/user_provided).
+After being reviewed, the deployment can have its type changed to something more precise, e.g., [fixed_misty2](/workspaces/fixed_misty2).

 If you are interested in sharing your hardware,